The Pope Must Die: Plot

-Together with the papal chamberlain Monsignor Fitchie, Cardinal Rocco decides to find any affair to blackmail the Pope.
-They find out that before joining the priesthood, Albinizi fathered a son with Veronica Dante, an American tourist.
-Albinizi had joined the priesthood because Veronica did not want to marry him or stay with him.
-Consequently, Veronica had given birth to their son, but never informed Albinizi of this.
-Their son is now a rock star, Joe Don Dante, dating Corelli's daughter Luccia (Khedija Sassi).
-Corelli doesn't approve this relationship and sends thugs to kill Joe.
-However, the bomb which destroys Joe's trailer kills Luccia and seriously wounds Joe who is then revealed the truth about his father.
-Albinizi, now Pope David I, learns about his son from Veronica and subsequently visits him before Joe dies.
+Looking with the papal chamberlain Monsignor Fitchie for material with which to blackmail the Pope, Cardinal Rocco finds that before joining the priesthood, Albinizi fathered a son with American tourist Veronica Dante.
+Albinizi joined the priesthood because Veronica did not want to stay with him.
+Veronica never informed Albinizi of their son, who is now rock star Joe Don Dante, dating Vittorio Corelli's daughter Luccia.
+Corelli doesn't approve of the relationship and sends thugs to kill Joe.
+The bomb kills Luccia and seriously wounds Joe.
+Pope David learns about his son and visits him before Joe dies.